sablier-labs/flow/README.md

 stream is created, and deposits are made afterward.
 However, a `createAndDeposit` function is implemented to maintain the same user experience.

-Since the streams are open-ended, we don't have a start time nor an end time, instead we have a time reference (`lastTimeUpdate`) which will be set to `block.timestamp` at the creation of the stream.
+Since the streams are flow, we don't have a start time nor an end time, instead we have a time reference (`lastTimeUpdate`) which will be set to `block.timestamp` at the creation of the stream.
 There are several actions that will update this time reference:

 - when a withdrawal is made

-  - `lastTimeUpdate` will be set to the given `time` parameter passed in the function, you can see why this parameter is needed in the explantion from [this PR](https://github.com/sablier-labs/v2-open-ended/pull/4)
+  - `lastTimeUpdate` will be set to the given `time` parameter passed in the function, you can see why this parameter is needed in the explantion from [this PR](https://github.com/sablier-labs/flow/pull/4)

 - when the rate per second is changed
   - `lastTimeUpdate` will be set to `block.timestamp`, this time update is required in the `_adjustRatePerSecond`